cdebom/DeepLearningProblemSolutions/Problem01-MiniChallenge/Mini_challenge_Yuri/README.md

 ## Acknowledgments

-* Thanks to Prof. Clecio for discussions, suggestions and for the MC simulations data used.
+* Thanks to Prof. Clecio for discussions and suggestions.